 Martial law in Poland was formally lifted in July 1983, though many heightened controls on civil liberties and political life, as well as food rationing, remained in place throughout the mid-to-late 1980s.
 As a consequence of economic hardship and political repression, an exodus of Poles saw 700,000 emigrate to the West between 1981 and 1989.

-Solidarity survived as a small underground organization, supported by various international institutions, from the Catholic Church to the CIA, before being legalised in 1989 as the communist bloc crumbled.
+Solidarity survived as a small underground organization, supported by various international institutions, from the Catholic Church to the CIA, before being legalised as the communist bloc crumbled.

 Find out more about Central European history in our new On this Day series.